-"Having endured a really rough ferry crossing over Cook Strait the night before, I studied the weather map over breakfast & concluded that conditions might just clear that evening.
-Emphasis on might.
-But what did I have to lose?
+"Having endured a pretty rough ferry crossing over Cook Strait the night before, I studied the weather map & wondered if conditions might clear that evening?
+What did I have to lose?
 So I made a detour from SH1 & headed for National Park.
-Just 1.5 hrs beforehand, it was still raining under low cloud cover, but as I neared the volcanic plateau, what was remarkable was the speed at which the clouds lifted.
-And with just enough clear sky in the west, allowed me to continue to capture the changing light, right up until the sun dipped below the horizon.
-What a fabulous way to complete an already successful trip, this really was the icing on the cake!"
+Just 1.5 hrs before sunset, it was still raining under low cloud cover, but as I neared the volcanic plateau, it was remarkable to witness the speed at which the clouds lifted.
+And with just enough clear sky in the west, this allowed me to continue capturing the changing light, right up until the sun dipped below the horizon.
+What a great way to end an already successful trip, this really was the icing on the cake!"

 Equipment: Phase One XF 100Mp Trichromatic + Schneider Kreuznach 240mm blue lens